soarbear/Binance_triangle_arbitrage_bot/README.md

 The developer will not be responsible for Any losses made by using or referring to the bot.<br>
 Understand the risks involved, using or referring to the bot on your own responsibility.<br><br>
-On expirience of severial days, triangle arbitrage bot does not make profit for you as the market prices change too rapidly to exhange coins according to scheduled plan.
+On expirience of severial days, triangle arbitrage bot does not make profit for you as the market prices change too rapidly to exchange coins according to the found sequency.